Here’s a few bite-sized Photoshop tips that will help your daily post-processing.

 The various units of adjustment in Photoshop must seem odd to a new user.
 Some sliders go from 0-100%, others from 0-255, etc.

 The Hue slider in the Hue/Saturation dialog is unique, because it ranges from -180 to +180.
 Strange?
 Well, try this: 180+180=360.
 Yep, that’s right – three hundred and sixty degrees in a circle.

 Hue is circular.
 It begins where it ends.
 Take a look:

 Try it yourself.
 Open this wheel in Photoshop, then open Hue/Saturation.
 Start with the Hue slider at -180, and you’ll see that Cyan is on the left.
 Now steadily move the slider all the way across, and watch what happens – the Cyan does one complete rotation and ends up on the left again!

 Depending on your monitor, your screenshots can look vastly different from the images they’re meant to capture.
-This is because screenshots are captured in your monitor’s color space, not the image’s.
+This is because screenshots are captured in your monitor’s colour space, not the image’s.